Ankitasadhav/project-flutter/README.md

 # project-flutter
-an application  built using flutter framework and dart as a language An mental health monitoring app
+an application  built using flutter framework and dart as a language A mental health monitoring app